rails/rails/guides/source/constant_autoloading_and_reloading.md

 ```

 `Triangle.create` creates a row that represents a triangle, and
 `Rectangle.create` creates a row that represents a rectangle.
-If `id` is the ID
+If `id` is the
-of an existing record, `Polygon.find(id)` returns an object of the correct type.
+ID of an existing record, `Polygon.find(id)` returns an object of the correct
+type.

-Methods that perform operations on collections are also aware of the hierarchy.
+Methods that operate on collections are also aware of the hierarchy.
+For
-For example, `Polygon.all` returns all the records of the table, because all
+example, `Polygon.all` returns all the records of the table, because all
 rectangles and triangles are polygons.
 Active Record takes care of returning
 instances of their corresponding class in the result set.

-When Active Record does this, it autoloads constants as needed.
-For example, if
+Types are autoloaded as needed.
+For example, if `Polygon.first` is a rectangle
-the class of `Polygon.first` is `Rectangle` and it has not yet been loaded,
+and `Rectangle` has not yet been loaded, Active Record autoloads it and the
-Active Record autoloads it and the record is fetched and correctly instantiated,
+record is correctly instantiated.
-transparently.

 All good, but if instead of performing queries based on the root class we need
-to work on some subclass, then things get interesting.
+to work on some subclass, things get interesting.

 While working with `Polygon` you do not need to be aware of all its descendants,
 because anything in the table is by definition a polygon, but when working with
 subclasses Active Record needs to be able to enumerate the types it is looking
 for.
 Let’s see an example.

-`Rectangle.all` should return all the rectangles in the "polygons" table.
-In
-particular, no triangle should be fetched.
-To accomplish this, Active Record
-constraints the query to rows whose type column is “Rectangle”:
+`Rectangle.all` only loads rectangles by adding a type constraint to the query:

 ```sql
 SELECT "polygons".* FROM "polygons"
 WHERE "polygons"."type" IN ("Rectangle")
 ```

-That works, but let’s introduce now a child of `Rectangle`:
+Let’s introduce now a subclass of `Rectangle`:

 ```ruby
 # app/models/square.rb